 Lastly, step 12 encourages you to carry the message to others and practice these principles in your everyday life.
 At this step, you may be ready to become a sponsor to someone else in need.

 Studies have demonstrated that people who participate in 12-step programs generally do better than those who don’t participate in them.
 Continuum Recovery Center of Colorado follows the 12-step philosophy, as we believe our clients have a lot to gain from this program.
 Not only can it support your drug and alcohol recovery in Denver, but also it can help you lead a fulfilled, happy life.
 This is far better than just being clean and sober.
-To learn more about our outpatient drug and alcohol treatment in Denver and how we work the 12 steps into our program, contact us today.
+To learn more about our outpatient drug and alcohol treatment and how we work the 12 steps into our program in Denver, contact us today at 833-997-2060.